 C-c / Occur.
 Prompts for a regexp and shows a sparse tree with all matches.
 If the match is in a headline, the headline is made visible.
 If the match is in the body of an entry, headline and body are made visible.
 In order to provide minimal context, also the full hierarchy of headlines above the match is shown, as well as the headline following the match.
-Each match is also highlighted; the highlights disappear when the buffer is changed with an editing command.
+Each match is also highlighted; the highlights disappear when the bufer is changes an editing command, or by pressing C-c C-c.
+When called with a C-u prefix argument, previous highlights are kept, so several calls to this command can be stacked.